 The Kingdom of Benin existed from the 11th century until it was annexed by the British in the 19th century.
 Benin City was the capital.
-Benin was home to the Edo people, a people known for their advanced artistic and architectural skills.
+Benin was home to the Edo people, known for their advanced artistic and architectural skills.
 During a period of economic prosperity in the 13th century, King Oguola appointed a collective of metalworkers and bronze casters who were commissioned to create a large collection of art for his palace and the temples in his kingdom.
 The statues created by this collective are now known as the Benin Bronzes.
 They are not only of great decorative value, but also symbolize power and prestige because they were commissioned by the king himself.

 Presentation

-In terms of performances, we see different genres.
+In terms of performances, we see different genres.-

-1. History of Edo with stories of kings and soldiers
+History of Edo with stories of kings and soldiers

 In the bronze statues you often see the faces of kings, also called Obas.
 These can be recognized by their crown and bead necklace.
 Brave soldiers are also depicted.
 These can be recognized by their weapons or shields.
 Depicting soldiers is also a sign of power because the king shows how strong his army is and how brave his warriors are.

-1. Animals
+Animals

-1. Mythological figures and gods
+Mythological figures and gods

 Figures such as dwarves and monsters sometimes also appear on bronze statues.
 In addition, there are also gods.
 These figures come from religious and spiritual stories.

-1. Daily life
+Daily life

 In addition to all these heroic and religious representations, there are also bronze statues that show daily life in the Kingdom of Benin.
 For example, you see agriculture or various crafts depicted.